Coderfaal/Coderfaal/README.md

 ---

 > *"It’s not a bug, it’s an undocumented feature."* — Every developer ever
+>
+>
+> “Keep failing, but fail forward.” — @Coderfaal